ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Public API Declaration [1.iii]

-As a C library, elements available in its `yaml.h` are considered to be their public API.
+As a C library, elements available in its [yaml.h](https://github.com/yaml/libyaml/blob/master/include/yaml.h) are considered to be their public API.

 ### API Stability Policy [1.iv]

 There is no policy for API stability.
-This is not a problem because the `libyaml_vendor` package importing the `libyaml dependency` is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8)
+This is not a problem because the `libyaml_vendor` package importing the `libyaml dependency` is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8).

 ### ABI Stability Policy [1.v]

 There is no policy for ABI stability.
-This is not a problem because the `libyaml_vendor` package importing the `libyaml` dependency is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8)
+This is not a problem because the `libyaml_vendor` package importing the `libyaml` dependency is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8).

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]